Vaibhav-Dewangan/Todo-List/README.md

 - Delete to-do items when they're no longer needed
 - User-friendly interface with a clean and modern design

-How to Use:
+Usage Instructions:

+Adding a Task

-1. Type in the input field to add a new to-do item
+-Type your task in the input field.
+-Click the Add button to add it to the list.

+Editing a Task

-2. Click the "Add" button to add the item to your list
+-Click the Edit button next to the task you want to change.
-3. Click the "Edit" button to edit an existing item
-4. Click the "Delete" button to delete an item from your list
+-The task will appear in the input field for editing.
+-Make your changes, then click the Update button to save them.

+Deleting a Task

+-To remove a task, click the Delete button next to it.

 Built With:

 - React: A JavaScript library for building user interfaces
 - JavaScript: A high-level programming language for creating interactive web pages
-- CSS: A styling language for controlling the layout and appearance of web pages
+- CSS and Tailwind CSS : A styling language for controlling the layout and appearance of web pages

 Author: